The converse envelope theorem: Introduction

 \subsection{Related literature}

-Envelope theorems entered economics via the theories of the consumer and of the firm \parencite{Hotelling1932,Roy1947,Shephard1953}, were systematised by \textcite{Samuelson1947} under `classical' assumptions, and were developed in greater generality by e.g. \textcite{Danskin1966,Danskin1967,Silberberg1974,BenvenisteScheinkman1979}. \textcite{MilgromSegal2002} discovered that classical-type assumptions were extraneous, and proved an envelope theorem without them.
-Subsequent refinements were obtained by \textcite{MorandReffettTarafdar2015,ClausenStrub2020}. \footnote{See also \textcite{OyamaTakenawa2018}.} `Converse' envelope theorems are almost absent from this literature, but appear in textbook presentations \parencite[e.g.][§M.L]{MascolellWhinstonGreen1995}.
+Envelope theorems entered economics via the theories of the consumer and of the firm \parencite{Hotelling1932,Roy1947,Shephard1953}, were systematised by \textcite{Samuelson1947} under `classical' assumptions, and were developed in greater generality by e.g. \textcite{Danskin1966,Danskin1967}, \textcite{Silberberg1974} and \textcite{BenvenisteScheinkman1979}. \textcite{MilgromSegal2002} pointed out that classical-type assumptions were extraneous, and proved an envelope theorem without them.
+Subsequent refinements were obtained by e.g. \textcite{MorandReffettTarafdar2015} and \textcite{ClausenStrub2020}. \footnote{See also \textcite{OyamaTakenawa2018}.} `Converse' envelope theorems are almost absent from this literature, but appear in textbook presentations \parencite[e.g.][§M.L]{MascolellWhinstonGreen1995}.

 The outer first-order condition appears to be novel.
 It bears no clear relationship to any of the standard derivatives for non-smooth functions.